bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:44:09

 Yeah, they’re intersecting circles in a Venn diagram, so to speak.
-So it can do some things that are interesting that are byproducts, like with ANYPREVOUTANYSCRIPT because you’re emitting your own script you can stick that you’re signing for you can stick the signature in the script it’s like self-referential and say this transaction must look like this and can only commit to the shape of the outputs and the n-lock time and n-sequence, things like that.
+So it can do some things that are interesting that are byproducts, like with `ANYPREVOUTANYSCRIPT` because you’re emitting your own script you can stick that you’re signing for you can stick the signature in the script it’s like self-referential and say this transaction must look like this and can only commit to the shape of the outputs and the n-lock time and n-sequence, things like that.
 So it does some quirky things like that.
-But if we really like that, maybe we should have CTV, or maybe we should have OP_VAULT.
+But if we really like that, maybe we should have CTV, or maybe we should have `OP_VAULT`.
 So that’s an open discussion.
 And then this is where all the contention is.
 It’s not all the contention, but of the who’s next questions, this is a big one.